-DFM 485 Final Project Postproduction
+DFM 485 Advanced Postproduction

-The Final Project Postproduction Course provides students with a greater understanding of the imaginative and technical side of editing.
-In this course, students demonstrate their knowledge of the editing process from Introduction to Editing, Visual Effects, and the Postproduction courses and create a final edit of their feature.
+The Advanced Postproduction course provides students with a greater understanding of the imaginative and technical side of editing.
+In this course, students demonstrate their knowledge of the post processes from the previous post-production courses and create a final edit of their capstone project, including picture, sound and graphics.
+The capstone project is evaluated on the strength of its story, style, and clarity of vision.
 (3 credits)

-DFM 490 Personal Creative Development
+DFM 490 Creative Portfolio Development

-The Personal Creative Development Course is a final component of students' final project that requires students to work independently on completing a creative project.
-The course is designed to help students address specific creative challenges they will face in all aspects of their career going forward.
-Through a series of presentations, students experiment with different types of creative approaches and learn which works best for them in specific business situations.
+The Creative Portfolio Development course is a final component of students' capstone project and requires students to work independently on completing a creative project.
+The course helps students address specific creative challenges they will face in all aspects of their career going forward.
+Students create a portfolio and business plan, with a final promotional presentation of their developing identity.
 (3 credits)